‘I’ll just do it myself’ – how a London couple launched a cycling brand

 As they look forward, the pair want to make sure their London-based startup keeps it focus on making cycling more inclusive and accessible while continuing to grow.
-In July, they made the decision to support the InternationalElles – a group of 10 women who cycled the 3,460km Tour De France 2018 route a day ahead of the men, doing it again in the summer of 2019.
+They made the decision to support the InternationalElles – a group of 10 women who cycled the 3,460km Tour De France.
 “It's something that we believe in – demonstrating that the women can do as much as the men and deserve just as much coverage as the men,” Nicholls says.
 “And from cycling perspective, it's PR gold.”

 - Borrow up to £500,000

 Top 5 attributes SME owners look for when hiring